Online Justice Journeys (Rechtwijzer or MyLawBC): Platforms

-OJ technology current powers platforms for divorce in the Netherlands (Rechtwijzer with the Dutch Legal Aid Board), British Columbia (MyLawBC with the Legal Services Society of BC) and the United Kingdom (with Relate).
-Additionally, there is a landlord-tenant disputes and a debts restructuring version running in the Netherlands.
+OJ technology currently powers platforms for divorce in the Netherlands (Rechtwijzer with the Dutch Legal Aid Board), British Columbia (MyLawBC with the Legal Services Society of BC) and the United Kingdom (with Relate).
+Additionally, there are landlord-tenant disputes and a debts restructuring version running in the Netherlands.

 The process in all the OJ platforms has three stages with two main components.
 First, the optional diagnosis, which is a guided pathway to information and advice to those considering separation.
 Then there is the mandatory intake, where a series of questions are answered to establish the needs, interests and first thoughts, in terms of solutions, for both parties.
 This is followed by the mandatory dialogue, where both parties collaborate on model solutions step by step to complete their agreement.
 There is the optional help phase, where any of the two parties can request mediation or adjudication services.
 Last, is the mandatory review, which is done by a certified legal professional to establish the fairness of the agreement.